Deku CLI

 where

-can be provided by the Ligo compiler using the ligo compile parameter
+The parameter can be provided by the Ligo compiler using the ligo compile parameter command.

 deku-cli invoke wallet contract_address contract_path expression